Skip to main content

 If a higher Dev Level exists in a campaign, lower-level gear is generally still available as well, including equipment from older eras.
 Prices often remain similar because lower-tech goods may be cheaper to produce but less desired.

-The Game Master decides whether an item is available at base price, at an inflated price, or not available at all.
+Decide whether an item is available at base price, at an inflated price, or not available at all.

 Acquiring Expensive Equipment